 Unauthorised disclosure or access

-As the Buderim Podiatry Centre is committed to protecting the privacy of individuals, we will view unauthorised disclosure of, or access to, personal information by our employees or contractors, as a serious breach of this policy.
+As Buderim Podiatry is committed to protecting the privacy of individuals, we will view unauthorised disclosure of, or access to, personal information by our employees or contractors, as a serious breach of this policy.
 Appropriate action (which may include disciplinary or legal action) will be taken in such cases.
 All staff are required to sign a confidentiality agreement.

 We will always provide individuals with a nil-cost way of contacting us to register a request to “opt-out” from receiving further service offers.